jpata/CMSSW.jl/README.md

 ROOT.jl
 =======

-A toy experiment interfacing ROOT (http://root.cern.ch) and Julia (http://julialang.org) through FWLite
+A toy experiment interfacing ROOT (http://root.cern.ch) and Julia (http://julialang.org) through FWLite.
+Note that this is highly experimental, very much WIP and expected to change.

 Installation
 ============

-* Requirements: the `cmsrel` command must be available (must have done a proper `source cmsset_default.sh`)
+* Requirements: the `cmsrel` command must be available (must have done a proper `source cmsset_default.sh`, only available to members of the CMS collaboration for the time being).

 To get the package do